elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 #### Example custom components

 For illustrative purposes the Elyra component registry includes a few custom components that you can use to get started.
+These example components and the generic components are pre-loaded into the pipeline editor palette by default.

 ![Example pipeline for the HTTP component](../images/user_guide/pipeline-components/example-components-pipeline.png)